react-native-audio-toolkit/react-native-audio-toolkit/docs/SETUP.md

     npm install --save react-native-audio-toolkit
     ```

-* Follow the platform specific steps for each platform you wish to support:
+* Follow the platform specific steps for each platform you wish to support.
+Note: `react-native link` will not work correctly for android and you'll still have to manually do step 1 below in order to avoid "Configuration with name 'default' not found."

 ### Android setup